nicolaprezza/Re-Pair/README.md

 ### Compile

 The library has been tested under linux using gcc 5.4.0.
-You need the SDSL library installed on your system (https://github.com/simongog/sdsl-lite).
-It is expected that SDSL headers are stored in ~/include/, and SDSL libraries are stored in ~/lib/

 You can use use cmake to generate the Makefile.
 Create a build folder in the main Re-Pair folder: